German submarine U-109 (1940): Fourth patrol

-The U-boat left Lorient on 27 December 1941 and she travelled to the eastern seaboard of the United States in search of Allied shipping as part of Operation Paukenschlag (Drumbeat).
-Initially she was allocated to the area before the coast of Nova Scotia, between Halifax and New York.
-Whilst the other boats of the group enjoyed success after the start of the operation on 13 January 1942, the U-109 had to wait till 19 January before she sighted her first ship.
-But the U-109 missed the ship five times and the attack is broken off when the ship reaches Cape Sable.
-The next day a fast ship is missed with one torpedo.
+The U-boat left Lorient on 27 December 1941 for the eastern seaboard of the United States as part of Operation Paukenschlag (Drumbeat).
+Initially she was allocated to the area off the coast of Nova Scotia, between Halifax and New York.
+While the other boats of the group enjoyed success after the start of the operation on 13 January 1942, U-109 had to wait till 19 January before she sighted her first ship.
+U-109s torpedoes missed five times, and the attack was broken off when the ship reached Cape Sable.
+The next day a fast ship was missed with one torpedo.
 She sank her first enemy vessel, the British merchant vessel Thirlby on 23 January.
-Two days later an attack on a ship must be broken off when two escorts show up.
-Then Bleichrodt decides to leave the empty shipping lanes before Canada and heads for New York.
-In order to be able to continue the operation, Bleichrodt asks fuel from the which has expended all torpedoes but has fuel to spare.
-When preparing the fuel transfer on 31 January, the British vessel, Tacoma Star is sighted.
-U-109 gives chase and sinks the vessel the next day.
-Due to bad weather and navigational errors a new rendezvous with U-130 is delayed until 4 February, when once more a vessel is sighted and chased.
-U-109 sinks the Canadian tanker Montrolite on 5 February and then sights Panamanian Halcyon on 6 February.
-An attack with the last two torpedoes fails and the ship is sunk with the deck guns.
-The fuel transfer is finally executed on 6 February and U-109 can return to France.
-On the way back on 16 February, the U-boat blunders into a convoy in heavy fog, but does not report the convoy, as in recent days the was reported lost on the same spot just after reporting a convoy.
+Two days later an attack on a ship was broken off when two escorts showed up.
+Bleichrodt then decided to leave the empty shipping lanes off Canada and headed for New York.
+In order to be able to continue the operation, Bleichrodt requested fuel from which has expended all her torpedoes but had fuel to spare.
+When preparing for the fuel transfer on 31 January, the British merchantman Tacoma Star was sighted.
+U-109 gave chase and sank the vessel the next day.
+Due to bad weather and navigational errors a new rendezvous with U-130 was delayed until 4 February, when once again a vessel was sighted and chased.
+U-109 sank the Canadian tanker Montrolite on 5 February, and then sighted the Panamanian Halcyon on 6 February.
+An attack with the last two torpedoes failed and the ship was sunk with the deck guns.
+The fuel transfer was finally executed on 6 February and U-109 could return to France.
+On 16 February, the U-boat blundered into a convoy in heavy fog, but did not report the convoy, as was recently reported lost at the same place just after reporting a convoy.
 U-109 returned to Lorient on 23 February 1942, she was reported by the BBC to be sunk and the crew taken prisoner.

-During her first attack on 19 January, a ship the Empire Kingfisher sent out distress signals of being torpedoed.
-Since the U-109 was the only boat in the direct vicinity of the Empire Kingfisher the U-109 was credited with its sinking.
+During her first attack on 19 January, the Empire Kingfisher sent out distress signals of being torpedoed.
+Since U-109 was the only boat in the immediate vicinity of the Empire Kingfisher, U-109 was credited with the sinking.
 However, the Empire Kingfisher had struck an uncharted rock and had mistaken the shock of the collision for a torpedo impact.